-Thermal imaging can vividly show where your home is leaking heat, due to problems with insulation, draughts, etc.
+Thermal imaging can vividly show where your home is leaking heat, revealing problems with insulation, draughts, etc.

-The images are most revealing when it’s >10°C warmer inside than out, so winter is best.
+The images are most revealing when it’s >10°C warmer inside than out, so this is mainly a winter activity.

 Some of the problems shown are easy for householders to fix, like draught-proofing, and some, like faulty insulation, may need professional help (not part of this project).
 Significant improvements in comfort, energy bills and carbon emissions are often made as a result.